miggyescalona/twitter-sentiment-analysis/README.md

 A corpus that contains words together with their rates are used to determine a tweet’s mood.
 This corpus has been used by many data scientists as an instrument for them to quantify the mood of a tweet.

----NOTE---
+---NOTE---<br>
-data.json is in a compressed folder and should be unzipped.
+Due to file size limits, data.json is in a compressed folder and should be unzipped.